chapati/beam-wiki/Transaction-graph-obfuscation.md

 Is the transaction graph really important?
 It is.
 Moreover, in MW hiding the transaction graph seems to be way more important than hiding the user identities.

 MW transaction is anonymous, but it reveals one important thing: there is clearly a <u>relation</u> between the users.
 So looking at the transaction graph attacker sees the "relation" graph.
-If arbitrary user gets revealed (for whatever reason) - he can disclose the related users, and the attacker known for sure there is a relation.
+If arbitrary user gets revealed (for whatever reason) - he can disclose the related users, and the attacker knows for sure there is a relation.

 #### Example